kritzikratzi/ofxAvCodec/readme.md

 License
 ---
 libavcodec comes with a GPL/LGPL license.
 For convenience the precompiled binaries are included (compiled as shared libs, gpl plugins not enabled).
-I hope i made no mistake, ffmpeg maintains a hall of shame and i don't want to end up there.
+I hope I made no mistake, FFmpeg maintains a hall of shame and you and I don't want to end up there.
 To be safe you could make your own build.
 To do so follow the notes in ffmpeg_src/readme.txt.

-The license of this plugin itself is, as always, the WTFPL.
+The license of this plugin itself is the MIT License, or the WTFPL.
+Have your pick.
+Either way, I do appreciate credits.